 You can get a cab right outside of the terminal.
 Flat rate to downtown LA is $46.50.
-Fare to the closest destinations (Marina del Rey or Howard Hughes Promenade) costs around $25 to $35.
+Fare to the closest destinations (Marina del Rey, Howard Hughes Promenade or Manhattan Beach) costs around $25 to $35.
 It costs around $70 to get to Hollywood using a cab, although the flat rate to West Hollywood is $40.
-A ride to the Getty Center costs around $70 and fare to Santa Monica will be roughly $55. (* These fares are for one direction.
-Estimates are from TaxiFareFinder.com, April 2021).
+A ride to the Getty Center costs around $60 and fare to Santa Monica Pier will be roughly $55. (* These fares are for one direction.
+Estimates are from TaxiFareFinder.com, June 2022).
 Taxis charge by 1/9 mile increments.
 They also charge to sit in traffic, so it will cost more during peak traffic hours.
 Fare is charged per carload, not per passenger, so all passengers ride for price of one, although maximums may apply.

 LAX is not within walking distance of any tourist attractions.

 On planning for your return trip to LAX, don't forget to allow an additional hour to get through security and walking through the terminal at LAX.
 International travellers might need two hours if it's busy.
 Keep your eye on the time during your excursion, and readjust your schedule as needed.
 Keep in mind that you may experience more traffic from 7AM-9AM and 4PM-7PM on weekdays, due to commuters who drive to and from work.